f2calv/multi-arch-container-dotnet/README.md

 The .NET 6.0 workload is a simple worker process which outputs a number of environment variables in a loop for debugging.

-I'd highly recommend reading the official Docker blog posts.
+I'd highly recommend reading the official Docker blog posts and if you find this repository useful please star it :)

 ## Runtime Identifiers